 If you have suffered from a significant dog bite injury, please seek an experienced accident and injury lawyer to be sure you receive all the compensation you deserve for your injuries and damages.

-The human brain is infinitely more complex than any high tech computers we have today.
-But when there is significant damage to the brain, it can be difficult to heal the damaged neurons and to completely restore all original functions.
+The human brain is infinitely more complex than any high–tech computers we have today.
+But when there is significant damage to the brain, it can be difficult to heal the damaged neurons and completely restore all original functions.

 A traumatic brain injury (TBI) can result when someone is in a car accident, a bicycle accident, a fall, a fight, and any other situation where the head receives a heavy blow.
 For months or even years afterward, some people experience difficulties like sensitivity to light and sounds, severe headaches, emotional trauma, depression, anxiety, and difficulty functioning in normal life.

-Often people who have suffered from a traumatic brain injury have a lot of rehabilitation to go through and sometimes multiple CT scans and even surgeries, as well.
+Often, people who have suffered a traumatic brain injury have a lot of rehabilitation to go through and sometimes multiple CT scans and even surgeries.

 They may experience difficulty returning to school or work.
-Sometimes reading too much, being on screens, and concentrating for long periods of time is just too much.
-There can even be problems with mobility, taste, touch, vision, or hearing depending on the part of the brain that was affected.
+Sometimes reading, looking at screens, and concentrating for long periods of time is just too much.
+They may even face problems with mobility, taste, touch, vision, or hearing, depending on the part of the brain that was injured.

-If you or a loved one has suffered from a significant brain injury because of someone else’s actions or negligence, please reach out to a personal injury lawyer near you to make sure you receive all of the compensation you deserve for the injuries, lost wages, medical bills, future expenses, and general damages, as well.
+If you or a loved one has suffered a significant brain injury because of someone else’s actions or negligence, please reach out to our Columbia personal injury lawyers to make sure you get legal help seeking the compensation you deserve for the injuries, lost wages, medical bills, future expenses, and general damages you faced.

 Slip and Fall Injuries

 One of the most common types of personal injury is a slip and fall case.
-Someone slips on something icy, wet, or slippery and falls—sustaining physical harm from the fall.
+Someone slips on something icy, wet, or slippery and falls, sustaining physical injuries from the fall.
 Sometimes tripping over something and falling is included in this category, as well.

 These kinds of injury cases often involve head injuries, brain injuries, broken hips, broken arms, and other bone fractures.
 People may need surgeries and rehabilitation.
-They may have difficulty getting back to their normal functioning if the damage is severe enough.
+They may also have difficulty getting back to their normal functioning if the injuries are severe enough.

-A spinal injury can happen because of a slip and fall, a traffic accident, diving headfirst into a shallow pool, a fall from a height, or even because of assault or battery.
-Spinal injuries can result in very serious problems for victims including sometimes partial or total paralysis.
+A spinal injury can happen because of a slip and fall, a traffic accident, a dive into a shallow pool, a fall from heights, or even a case of assault or battery.
+Spinal injuries can result in very serious problems for victims, including partial or total paralysis.

-This type of injury requires prompt and continuing medical attention.
-If you have a serious injury as the result of someone else’s negligence or intentional acts, we recommend that you consult with an injury claim lawyer.
+Spinal cord injuries require prompt and ongoing medical attention.
+If you have a serious injury as the result of someone else’s negligent or intentional acts, we recommend that you consult with our Columbia, SC injury lawyers.

 Serious injuries can include a wide variety of things that result in significant medical expenses, surgeries, rehabilitation, and/or loss of mobility or productivity.

-Any time there is any kind of significant injury and there is another person who is liable for that injury, it’s wise to have legal representation.
-Look for the best injury lawyer you can find in your area.
+Any time there is any kind of significant injury, and another person is liable for that injury, it is wise to have legal representation.
+Call our Columbia personal injury lawyers for help with your case.

-What Types of Compensation are Available for a Personal Injury Claim in South Carolina?
+What Types of Compensation Are Available for a Personal Injury Victim in Columbia, SC?

-The most common type of damages awarded in a personal injury case is medical expenses.
+The most common type of damages awarded in a personal injury case is compensation for medical expenses.
 Depending on the severity of an injury, the total cost could exceed hundreds of thousands of dollars.
-This is especially the case if the plaintiff requires long-term care.
+This is especially true if the plaintiff requires long-term care.
 Plaintiffs are also entitled to be compensated for future medical expenses.
 It is important to note that your health insurance provider could be entitled to a portion of an award for medical expenses if they paid money toward your treatment.

 If your injury requires you to miss work, or renders you unable to work again, you can recover for lost wages.
 This compensation would include the money you would have earned if you were not injured.
 If you are permanently disabled because of your injury, this could be a substantial award.